|Executive Office for Administration and Finance|

 - Employee must demonstrate his or her need for domicile assignment by completing and signing the Domicile Vehicle Request Form.

-- Employee obtains approval from his or her Manager, who, in turn, provides the Domicile Vehicle Request Form to the Cabinet Secretary.
+- Employee obtains approval from his or her Manager, who, in turn, provides the Domicile Vehicle Request Form to the Agency Head and Cabinet Secretary.

-- If the Cabinet Secretary approves the request, he or she provides the completed and signed Domicile Vehicle Request Form for each employee requesting domicile of Vehicle Management (OVM) Fleet Administrator within the Operational Services Division (OSD).
+- If the Cabinet Secretary approves the request, he or she provides the completed and signed Domicile Vehicle Request Form for each employee requesting domicile assignment to the Office of Vehicle Management (OVM) Fleet Administrator within the Operational Services Division (OSD).

-- OVM Fleet Administrator provides signed forms to the Secretary of A&F by October 30 of each year.
+- OVM Fleet Administrator provides signed forms to the Secretary of A&F.

 - The OVM Fleet Administrator will provide notification to secretariats and agencies of A&F determinations.